 user1

-system is not being removed (since it is still
+is not being removed (since it is still

-needed by user2).
+needed by user2

 user2

-user2 and system are being removed.
+are being removed.

-demo distribution is not listed in the
+distribution is not listed in the

 Application Cataloque.
 If it is there, remove it; disabling is